valkey-io/valkey-doc/topics/hashes.md

 ## Field expiration

-In valkey 9.0 we added the ability to associate an expiration time to a hash field.
-When set, the expiration time of a hash field determine when the field will be automatically reclaimed.
+In Valkey 9.0 we added the ability to associate an expiration time with a hash field.
+When set, the expiration time of a hash field determines when the field could be automatically reclaimed.
-Once a hash field expiration time is past, it will no longer be available and all of the hash command API will treat this field as "non exist".
+Once a hash field expiration time is past, it will no longer be available and all of the hash command APIs will treat this field as "nonexistent".
-Note, however, that expired hash fields are reclaimed via a background subsystem.
-For this reason it might take time since the fields was "logically" expired till the hash fields is "actively" expired and reclaimed.
-During this time, when the fields is only "logically" expired, some hash commands (e.g. [`HLEN`](hlen.md)) might still take into account the "logically" expired fields in the hash object cardinality calculations.
-Another side effect of using "volatile" fields in hash objects, is the ability to perform random choosing from hash objects.
-When large hash objects have most of their volatile fields "logically" expired, some commands like [`HRANDFIELD`](hrandfield.md) might not be able to collect elements which are not "logically" expired and return an empty reply.
+Note that expired hash fields are reclaimed via a background subsystem.
+For this reason it might take time between when fields "logically" expire and when hash fields are "actively" expired and reclaimed.
+During this time, when the fields is only "logically" expired, some hash commands (e.g. [`HLEN`](hlen.md)) might still take  "logically" expired fields into account in hash object cardinality calculations.
+Another side effect of using "volatile" fields in hash objects, is the ability to random choose from hash objects.
+When large hash objects have most of their volatile fields "logically" expired, some commands like [`HRANDFIELD`](hrandfield.md) might not be able to collect elements which are not "logically" expired and may return an empty reply.

 ### Command API